djlavine09/biostat-203b-2022-winter/hw4/grade_hw4.md

 -   Is the final report in a human readable format html?

     Yes.
 Very presentable format.
 Very nice to be able to tabulate between results.
-Make a neural network tab and you would have gotten A++. `+10`.
+Make a third and fourth tab and you would have gotten A++. `+10`.

 -   Is the report prepared as a dynamic document (R markdown) for better reproducibility?